Rasterkhann/Rasterkhann/README.md

 * `npm run build` to build a production copy of the game
 * `npm run test` to run any tests

+### Notes

+* Some imports are very specific to avoid circular import errors.
+If you get circular import errors, make your `helper`/`static` imports more specific.

 ## New Features

 Please run your feature ideas past me first!
 I would hate to have a fantastic PR but having it not be aligned with the games goals.